-Other factors that may play a role in opioid addiction include:
+Other things that may play a role in OUD are:

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms, your medical history, and use of opioids.
+Your doctor will ask about your symptoms and your health history.
+The doctor will also ask about your use of opioids.
 A physical exam will be done.

-Rehabilitation programs can be inpatient or outpatient.
-Inpatient rehab involves staying in a controlled environment from several weeks up to 1 year, depending on the nature of addiction and factors that contribute to the addiction.
-Before going home, some inpatients reside at halfway houses where they can slowly regain their independence.
+Rehabilitation (rehab) may be inpatient or outpatient.
+Inpatient rehab means staying in a care center for many weeks up to 1 year.
+The time needed depends on the addiction and factors that lead to it.
+Before going home, some inpatients live at halfway houses.
+This can help you slowly meet challenges in the real world.
 Outpatient rehab can also last up to a year, but you can live at home.
-Outpatients make frequent visits to clinics for treatment.
+Outpatients make frequent visits to clinics for support.
+All rehab involves:

-Narcotics Anonymous is a 12-step program that help support people who are recovering from addiction to opioid drugs.
+Narcotics Anonymous is a 12-step support program.
+It helps to support people who are recovering from OUD.

-The choice of medication will depend on drugs involved in addiction, your medical history, and recovery commitment.
+The choice of medicine will depend on drugs you abuse, your health history, and how much you want to recover.

-A small electrical nerve stimulator placed behind the ear may provide relief from withdrawal symptoms.
-The device emits electrical pulses to stimulate branches of nerves in the brain.
+A small electrical nerve stimulator is placed behind the ear.
+It sends electrical pulses to the brain.
+It may ease withdrawal symptoms.